jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 57-60. **Snow Glyphs**: Large particular snow in the shape of arcane sigils
    - **Endure:** Intelligence Save (DC 13), on a failed save 2d6 Necrotic Damage and become lost

+61-64. **Glass Hail**: Shards of thin glass fall from the sky
+    All the snow on the ground has the texture of broken glass and more translucent
+   - **Endure:** Dexterity Save (DC 13), 1d8 Piercing Dmage on a success, on a failed save 3d8 Piercing Damage
+   - **Shelter:** Deterity Save (DC 13), 1d8 Piercing Damage on a failed save
+   - **Combat:** 1 Piercing Damage when you move and/or dash during your turn

+65-68. **Deafening Winds**: The fog, wind and snow make terrain impassible
+    Blinded, Deafened for the duration
+   - **Shelter:** Survival Check (DC 19), if failed, no shelter is found

+69-72. **Intensity**: The air feels heavy, burdening
+   - **Endure:** Strength Save (DC 16), on a failed save suffer a point of exhaustion
+   - **Shelter:** Strength Save (DC 10), on a failed save suffer a point of exhaustion

+73-76. **Memories**: Images of the past whisper cryptic stories Charisma Save (DC 16), on a failed save suffer under the effect of the Bane Spell, on a success under the effect of the Bless spell

+77-80. **Acid Rain**: Acid falls from the sky
+   - **Endure:** 3d10 Acid Damage
+   - **Shelter:** 1d10 Acid Damage
+   - **Combat:** -1 penalty to weapons

 # Outdated (dont delete)
 ## Storm